-Edinburgh Voice Christina Pacitti will be leading the rose awareness drive in Scotland.
-With the help of friends and family, she will be handing out roses and awareness cards to local residents, businesses and commuters throughout the day.
+Edinburgh Voice Christina Pacitti led the rose awareness drive in Scotland.
+With the help of friends and family, she handed out roses and awareness cards to local residents, businesses and commuters throughout the day.

-Christina says: “I’m delighted to be part of Ovarian Cancer Action’s campaign for World Ovarian Cancer Day.
+Christina says: “I was delighted to be part of Ovarian Cancer Action’s campaign for World Ovarian Cancer Day.
 Giving out roses with symptoms cards attached is a lovely gesture.
-I’ve enlisted the help of friends and family to hand out 1,000 roses around Edinburgh on the day.
-I’ll begin at Edinburgh Waverley Station in the morning, and will visit local businesses and my GP surgery to give away more roses throughout the day.
+I enlisted the help of friends and family to hand out 1,000 roses around Edinburgh on the day.
+I began at Edinburgh Waverley Station in the morning, and visited local businesses and my GP surgery to give away more roses throughout the day.

-“I’m looking forward to getting out there with my teal t-shirt on, brightening people’s day whilst raising vital awareness of ovarian cancer and its symptoms.”
+“It was fantastic to get out there with my teal t-shirt on, brightening people’s day whilst raising vital awareness of ovarian cancer and its symptoms.”

-Female celebrities and influencers will also be lending their support on World Ovarian Cancer Day by sharing photos of white rose bouquets with symptoms cards attached, kindly donated by OCA partner Bloom & Wild.
-The bloggers will also highlight the common misconception that a smear test detects ovarian cancer and explain why symptom awareness is so important for women of all ages.
+Female celebrities and influencers also lent their support on World Ovarian Cancer Day by sharing photos of white rose bouquets with symptoms cards attached, kindly donated by OCA partner Bloom & Wild.
+The bloggers highlighted the common misconception that a smear test detects ovarian cancer and explain why symptom awareness is so important for women of all ages.
 With a combined Instagram following of over 1 million, (mainly female), followers, this is another fantastic way of arming a new audience of women with this vital information.

-Madeleine Shaw (a Nutritional Therapist and best-selling cookery author), This Morning's medical expert Zoe Williams and Cat Meffan (an influential Health & Fitness blogger) are just a few of the fantastic women who will be sharing posts to help raise awareness this World Ovarian Cancer Day.
+Madeleine Shaw (a Nutritional Therapist and best-selling cookery author), This Morning's medical expert Zoe Williams and Cat Meffan (an influential Health & Fitness blogger) are just a few of the fantastic women who shared posts to help raise awareness this World Ovarian Cancer Day.

 Cary Wakefield, Chief Executive of Ovarian Cancer Action, says: “We are so grateful to our wonderful supporters.
 Ovarian cancer kills more women in the UK than the other gynaecological cancers combined.
 Better awareness of the disease is vital if we are to see survival rates improve.
 A woman diagnosed with stage 1 ovarian cancer has a 90% chance of surviving for five years, but this drops to 19% when she’s diagnosed late.
 We currently rely on symptom-awareness to catch the disease early.
 That’s why we’re encouraging women to learn the signs of ovarian cancer and to go to their GP if they feel something is wrong.”